DongDongSunny/tron-deployment/private_net/README_PRIVATE_NET.md

   ]
 }
 ```
 Wallet-cli will connect to your local private network.
-Then register or import wallet, you could trigger transaction easily.
+After registering or importing a wallet, you can easily trigger transactions.
 Check wallet-cli API usage [here](https://tronprotocol.github.io/documentation-en/clients/wallet-cli-command/#registerwallet).

-## Troubleshot
+## Troubleshooting
 If you encounter any difficulties, please refer to the [Issue Work Flow](https://tronprotocol.github.io/documentation-en/developers/issue-workflow/#issue-work-flow), then raise an issue on [GitHub](https://github.com/tronprotocol/java-tron/issues).
-For general questions please use [Discord](https://discord.gg/cGKSsRVCGm) or [Telegram](https://t.me/TronOfficialDevelopersGroupEn).
+For general questions, please use [Discord](https://discord.gg/cGKSsRVCGm) or [Telegram](https://t.me/TronOfficialDevelopersGroupEn).

-# Advance
+# Advanced
 To set up a private network natively, refer to the [Deployment Guide](https://tronprotocol.github.io/documentation-en/using_javatron/private_network/).
 Make sure you set up all the configuration parameters correctly.